-In this activity, students will learn more about the innovative changes that were made to the Ford Rouge Complex.
-Students will watch a PowerPoint that illustrates these environmentally conscious changes as well as some OnInnovation.com video clips from an interview with Ford Rouge architect William McDonough.
+In this activity, students will be learning more about the innovative changes that were made to the Ford Rouge Complex in Dearborn, Michigan.
+Students will watch a PowerPoint that illustrates these environmentally conscious changes, as well as some OnInnovation.com video clips from an interview with Ford Rouge architect William McDonough.
 The culminating project of this lesson will be the creation of a student video or podcast that serves as an appeal to take action.